rhysbrooks1/CS321-002-s25-team-09/README.md

 Daemon (sshd) (with a process id), and the type of action followed by the user's name, IP address, port number and SSH protocol version.

-We can see that there are multiple occurrences of failed passwords, accepted passwords, and invalid users through a quick scan of the log file.
+With a quick scan of the log file, we can see that there are multiple occurrences of failed passwords, accepted passwords, and invalid users.
 Upon closer look we can see that the block of failed passwords happened within seconds, indicating that possibly a non-human entity (automated script or an AI agent) was hitting the server multiple times!

 The above log file sample is part of a larger [raw SSH log file](https://drive.google.com/file/d/1JL-reDAedKBnw7jiz6iAaSxUwz6BwZil/view?usp=sharing)